Reviews You Can Rely On

 Clear color lacks privacy

-The Zpacks Duplex easily outperforms the competition with the lavish comforts of a full tent construction at a ridiculously light weight.
-It's tall enough to sit up straight and be comfortable and has two vestibules that conveniently serve as a cooking spot in blustery storms or are ideal for small gear storage.
+The Zpacks Duplex Classic easily outperforms the competition with the lavish comforts of a full tent construction at a ridiculously lightweight.
+It's tall enough to sit up straight and be comfortable, and we love the two vestibules for cooking in blustery conditions and for storing gear.
 This tent holds its shape in windy or stormy conditions, even on an exposed ridge or open field.
 With a built-in bug net and full floor, summer nights will have you safe from flying pests, while the Dyneema fabrics wick and shed water without any absorption, even after hours in a downpour.
-We've tested the Duplex with the Freestanding Flex Kit Upgrade while fast-packing in Canada, climbing in the desert, and hiking to high lakes in the mountains, and it's still going strong after five years.
-While the investment is a big one, it's worth it.
+We also tested the Duplex with the optional Freestanding Flex Kit Upgrade while fast-packing in Canada, climbing in the desert, and hiking to high lakes in the mountains.
+“The Zpacks Duplex Classic is still going strong after five years.
+While the investment was a big one, it's worth it.

-Read more: Zpacks Duplex Flex Upgrade review
+Read more: Zpacks Duplex Classic review

 OVERALL